david-001/lifecare-sync/README.md

 MONGODB_PWD= {YOU MONGODB PASSWORD}
 ```

+8. In the backend directory, run the command.
+   `node server.js`

-8. Login to [Pangea](https://pangea.cloud/).
+9. Login to [Pangea](https://pangea.cloud/).
 Go to AuthN->Users to see all registered user.
 Go to Secure Audit Log-> View Logs to see all logged events.
-9. Navigate to the backend directory and run the command.
-   `node server.js`